RamMaths/ObsidianNotes/Tensorflowjs/3_Chapter.md

 The second method provides an extra level of runtime checking since you’ve defined the expected dimensionality.
 Methods exist for verifying up to six dimensions with `tf.tensor6d()`.

-The default data type to store numbers is Float32.
+==The default data type to store numbers is Float32==.
 Floating-point numbers are quite dynamic and impressive.
 They can usually handle most numbers you’ll need and be ready for values between.
 Unlike ==JavaScript arrays, a tensor’s data type must be homogeneous (all the same type).
 These types can be only Float32, Int32, bool, complex64, or string, with no mixing between==.

 The second parameter of the `tf.tensor` function, defines the shape of the tensor.
 The third parameter of the `tf.tensor` function, which explicitly defines the tensor’s type structure.